 - Failure to have a risk assessment in place.

-Each of these fire safety breaches fail to comply with the UK legal requirements for building fire protection.
-The fire safety laws in the UK are:
+Each of these breaches failed to comply with the UK legal requirements for building fire protection.
+The UK fire protection laws are:

 - The Regulatory Reform (Fire Safety) Fire Safety Order 2005